Dentacoin Price Tops $0.0000 on Top Exchanges (DCN)

-Dentacoin (DCN) traded 6.2% lower against the US dollar during the 1 day period ending at 21:00 PM ET on May 24th.
-In the last week, Dentacoin has traded up 0.9% against the US dollar.
-One Dentacoin token can currently be purchased for about $0.0000 or 0.00000000 BTC on cryptocurrency exchanges.
-Dentacoin has a total market cap of $1.49 million and approximately $63.55 worth of Dentacoin was traded on exchanges in the last 24 hours.
+Dentacoin (DCN) traded 15.1% higher against the dollar during the one day period ending at 20:00 PM ET on May 29th.
+Dentacoin has a total market cap of $1.47 million and approximately $290.64 worth of Dentacoin was traded on exchanges in the last day.
+Over the last seven days, Dentacoin has traded 17% higher against the dollar.
+One Dentacoin token can currently be bought for $0.0000 or 0.00000000 BTC on popular exchanges.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.